DanDevel/VITECoinTipBot/README.md

 # VITECOINTIPBOT is also Marketing active
-And **an auto meme generator marketing bot that send tweets in 2 languages: French and English** vitecointipbot send tweets to according GPS locations: randomic pre programed localities on FR and US territory the images and number of memes to be created, 5! by now.
+And **an auto meme generator marketing bot that send tweets in 2 languages: French and English** vitecointipbot send tweets to according GPS locations: randomic pre programed localities on FR and US territory the images and number of memes to be created, 5!
+(120 randomic combinations) by now.
 Can be changed according on your needings.
 Also activated and deactivated as well.